 The standard 12-lead ECG consists of 12 different leads that provide information about different parts of the heart.
+Essentially, it is like looking at the heart from 12 different points of view.
 It can provide information about both electrical activity and structural abnormalities in the heart.

-In addition to the standard 12-lead ECG, there are several other leads available for use in certain clinical situations such as monitoring patients with arrhythmias or pulmonary embolism.
-These leads provide more detailed information about specific parts of the heart than the standard 12-lead ECG, such as leads V4R, V7-V9, and XV1-XV6.
+In addition to the standard 12-lead ECG, there are several other leads available for use in certain clinical situations such as monitoring patients with arrhythmias, other heart conditions, or even a pulmonary embolism.
+These leads provide more detailed information about specific parts of the heart than the standard 12-lead ECG, such as leads V4R, V7-V9, and RV1-RV6.

 The ECGEDU Approach To Reading ECGs

 The ECGEDU approach to reading ECGs which is based on the ACC/AHA ECG reading guidelines is as follows.
 First, check the patient’s age and gender if available.
 Next look at the ECG scale.
 Now, read the heart rate and rhythm, then calculate the axes and intervals.

 Next, you look at the wave morphology: P waves, Q waves, QRS complexes, ST segments; and finally, T waves.
 All of the diagnoses go into the ECG diagnosis section.
 Finally, assign clinical diagnoses, if possible.
 This is no different from how cardiologists read ECGs, but it is laid out simply.
 Let’s look at each step in a little more detail.

 1. Assess Age and Gender

 The ECG technician often types the patient’s name and gender at the top of the ECG.